 Where is methane in groundwater coming from and what is the risk of an oil and gas well contaminating our water?

-and the conditions leading to methane found in water wells in oil and gas basins (Sherwood et al. 2016).
+AWG has looked into conditions leading to methane found in water wells in oil and gas basins (Sherwood et al. 2016).
 AWG research indicates that microbes, rather than high-volume hydraulic fracturing, are the primary source of dissolved methane in the Denver Basin’s groundwater.
 The study did find some methane in wells that could be directly linked to oil- and gas-bearing formations, at an occurrence rate of about two cases per year.
 AWG research has updated models for migration of fracking fluid underground, indicating that certain conditions may restrict migration more than previously believed (Birdsell 2015).

 What is changing in the politics of oil and gas development?